Iris-tools/Umodel-Addon/README.md

 * Press the N key to open the UI panel
 * Select your unpacked root directory
 * Select the models you want to process (multi-selection is supported)
-* Click Apply Materials to automatically apply textures to the models
+* Click "Apply Materials" to automatically apply textures to the models

 ### Supported Blender Version